algolia/docsearch/docs/src/inside-the-engine.md

 title: Inside the engine
 ---

-This page will explain in more details how the crawler extracts content from your page every 24h, and how it ranks it in the results.
+This page will explain in more detail how the crawler extracts content from your page every 24h, and how it ranks the results.

 ## Crawling

 Each crawl will begin its journey by the value of the `start_urls` you have in your config.
-It will read those pages and recursively extract and follow every links in those pages until it has browsed every compliant pages.
+It will read those pages and recursively extract and follow every link in those pages until it has browsed every compliant page.

-If you have explicitly defined a `sitemap.xml`, our crawler will scrap every provided and compliant pages.
-We do recommend to use [a sitemap][1] since it clearly exposes URLs to crawl and avoid missing page that aren't linked from another one.
+If you have explicitly defined a `sitemap.xml`, our crawler will scrap every provided and compliant page.
+We do recommend using [a sitemap][1] since it clearly exposes URLs to crawl and avoid missing pages that aren't linked from another one.

 ## Extracting content